xiw483/DSC180A-Result-Replication/README.md

 # DSC180A-Result-Replication
+This project follows the structure of the work by Professor Armin Schwartzman.
+We aim to find out if multiple testing with empirical null will improve the results than with theoretical null.
+We will use the false discovery rate as a treshold.
 - To access the data, enter in command line: Rscript run-data.R data
 - To run the analysis code, enter: Rscript run-data.R dataanalysis.
 This will generate multiple graphs in data/out folder.
 - data: contains raw data and data output.